Donut-Mod-Team/donut-mod/documentation/user_guide.md

 ## Installation

-Describe the prerequisites and how to use the add-on mode, as well as data compatability.
+Describe the prerequisites and how to use the add-on mode, as well as data compatibility.

 ## Guide for usage